Rverma5233/FaceBook-Clone/README.md

 # FaceBook-Clone

-Tried to make a clone of facebook made using html and css.
+Tried to make a clone of facebook using html and css.